Iskarnival Sama Sama

 As a writer and one of few Sabahan playwrights in local theatre, Ariff Kamil has a voice that is both unique and immediate.
 His debut under Theatrethreesixty, How I Learnt to Accept Reality By Sleeping Through It (Anak/Benih), depicted a Sabahan family coping with their son’s trauma.
 There was a zany sense of humour and an understanding of internet culture in the play that reaffirmed the need of voices like Ariff’s in Malaysian storytelling.
 Returning to Iskarnival after his workshop at Naratif last month, Ariff will be reading a selection of short works.

-This self-taught artist from Kajang frequently turns heads with his brand of performance art.
+This self-taught artist from Kajang frequently with his brand of performance art.
 Omorq Iwan primarily recites poems by himself, but his penchant for theatrical elements gives his performances added dimension.
 Omorq has been building a reputation as a performance artist for several years now, having performed at IM4U, Rumah Pena and universities around the country.
 His provocative presentations have graced notable youth arts and culture events including Tarakuchacha, KotaKata, Katalistiwa and Puiteaka 0.4.

 The Ministry of Blunk